mrafa3/africa_health_sdgs/README.md

 ## SDG3_cluster.Rmd
 Code for cluster analysis of African health outcomes.
 Includes knn analysis of cluster graduation (using forecasts from IFs) and some exploratory PCA.

+## SDG3_distance.Rmd
+Code for developing a distance index for African countries toward SDG3 achievement.